bootnecklad/555-EFI/README.md

 =======

-I think an Electronic Fuel Injection system based off of the 555 timer would be something sepcial.
+I think an Electronic Fuel Injection system based off of the 555 timer would be something special.
 Below are my thoughts on possibly the most basic injection system I could come up based on the 555 timer.

 There are three things I can think of that would be needed: